SAnCherepan/Test-code/README.md

 # Repo reader

-This is a simple example package that can be used to get basic info on GitHub repository groups (a.k.a. orgs).
+This is a simple example package that can be used to get basic info on GitHub repository groups (a.k.a. organisations).

 # Installation

 Install the python package:
 ```
-python -m pip install --index-url https://test.pypi.org/simple/ --no-deps repo_reader_sancherepan
+python -m pip install --index-url https://test.pypi.org/simple/ repo_reader_sancherepan
 ```